 Another solid spot for ramen, also in Wallingford, is Yoroshiku.
 With an open kitchen in the middle, Yoroshiku offers traditional ramen plus “tsukemen,” or dipping ramen, in which noodles get dipped into sauces rather than incorporated into broths.
 Not into ramen?
 There are all sorts of “izakaya,” or Japanese appetizers, from Zangi (fried, local free-range boneless chicken) to grilled rice balls.
 The service is always friendly here, and the place has a loyal following.

 Happy-kid tip: Finish up with one of several ice cream desserts or, perhaps, a green tea tiramisu.

 Happy-kid tip: Kids love combos such as a small ramen bowl with pot stickers.
-Bellevue Downtown Park — with a super playground, pond, ducks and paths — is a just a soba throw away.
+Bellevue Downtown Park — with an expanded, accessible new playground under construction now — is a just a soba throw away.

 Do you have an upcoming special occasion that warrants a culinary adventure?
 You can’t miss with Trove, a multiuse Capitol Hill eatery that is the brainchild of the owners of acclaimed restaurants Joule and Revel.
 A walk-up noodle bar offers a variety of Asian dishes fired before your eyes, spotlighting Korean flavors, new spins on pad Thai (Mexican chipotles, anyone?) and more.
 In Trove’s Korean BBQ section, sit at a table with a built-in grill, where you can sear towering meat platters with a variety of sauces, perfect for sharing.
 (It can accommodate parties up to 12 without reservations.)
 Kids will love the short ribs with mustard maple sauce and smoked brisket.